Ecology and the Marine Environment

 - Intro Bio requirement for Biological Engineering students

 This course provides an introduction to ecology, covering interactions between marine organisms and the environment at scales of populations, communities, and ecosystems.
-The course concludes with a final field-based project conducted by student teams.
+The course culminates with a field-based research project with students working in the intertidal zone of Appledore Island and test concepts and theories learned in the classroom.